-Geoff lives in Johannesburg, South Africa with his wife Margaret but was born and raised in Chaddesden, Derby, England.
+Geoff lives near Johannesburg, South Africa with his wife Margaret but was born and raised in Chaddesden, Derby, England.

 They have 3 sons David, Neil and Andrew and all 3 are involved in music in one form or another, They also have 2 fantastic grand children Riley and Kayleigh.
 Geoff grew up in the 50’s and 60’s and his music inspiration was Buddy Holly and later The Shadows and The Beatles.
 He played guitar in those days and joined a band called The Kords, who performed in local pubs in and around Derby.